This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 Shared VPC architecture

-External HTTP(S) load balancers support networks that use Shared VPC.
-Shared VPC lets organizations connect resources from multiple projects to a common VPC network so that they can communicate with each other securely and efficiently using internal IPs from that network.
-If you're not already familiar with Shared VPC, read the Shared VPC overview documentation.
+External Application Load Balancers support networks that use Shared VPC.
+Shared VPC lets organizations connect resources from multiple projects to a common VPC network so that they can communicate with each other securely and efficiently by using internal IP addresses from that network.
+If you're not already familiar with Shared VPC, read the Shared VPC overview.

-There are many ways to configure an external HTTP(S) load balancer within a Shared VPC network.
+There are many ways to configure an external Application Load Balancer within a Shared VPC network.
 Regardless of type of deployment, all the components of the load balancer must be in the same organization.

 Load balancer | Frontend components | Backend components |